 Regulations and Policy

-A range of formally adopted documents provides the basis for decision-making and governance arrangements.
+A range of formally adopted documents provides the basis for all SKCC decision-making and governance arrangements.

 SKCC Rules of Association (Approved Sep 2018)

 SKCC is committed to providing an environment that is inclusive, supportive and fair, and actively acknowledges and adopts:

 - AusCycling Diversity and Inclusion Policy

 - Victorian Code of Conduct for Community Sport,

 SKCC takes our obligation to protect children seriously.